 The Acer Swift 3 looks like a $1,500 laptop built in 2013.

 Though the Swift 3 looks and feels great for a budget laptop, it has at least one serious aesthetic competitor in the Asus Zenbook UX330UA.
-That laptop weighs just 2.6 pounds and is just a half-inch thick.
-It’s slightly more expensive at $700, but that’s not much of a gap.
-While the Swift 3 looks like a premium laptop that’s a few years old, the Zenbook is on par with premium laptops being sold right now.
+That laptop weighs just 2.6 pounds and is just a half-inch thick, albeit with a smaller 13.3-inch display.
+The Asus is also slightly more expensive at around $700, but that’s not much of a gap.
+While the Swift 3 looks like a premium laptop that’s a few years old, the ZenBook is on par with premium laptops being sold right now.

 Dell’s Inspiron 13 5000 is another common competitor.
 Available as a 2-in-1, it’s more versatile, but it’s also even thicker and heavier than the Swift 3.
 The same is true of HP’s Pavilion x360 13-inch.
 Also only available as a 2-in-1, it too is thicker and heavier than Acer’s Swift 3.

-The Acer Swift 3 puts its somewhat bulky frame to good use.
+There’s one are where the Acer Swift 3 puts its somewhat bulky frame to good use — connectivity.
 Its flanks boast three USB-A ports (two USB 3.0, and one USB 2.0).
 That’s joined by a USB-C Gen. 1 port, full-sized HDMI, a combo microphone/headphone jack, and an SD card reader.
 A separate, proprietary charger is also included to charge the battery, as the USB-C port can’t juice the battery.
+Unfortunately, there’s no Thunderbolt 3 support, which is par for the budget course.

 Big keyboard, big touchpad, and a half-decent fingerprint reader